Charles Wynn-Carington, 1st Marquess of Lincolnshire: Family

 Carrington married the Hon.
 Cecilia Margaret Harbord (1856–1934), daughter of Charles Harbord, 5th Baron Suffield, and Cecilia Annetta Baring, in 1878.
 They had one son and five daughters.
 Their only son, Albert Edward Charles Robert Wynn-Carington, Viscount Wendover (1895–1915), died on 19 May 1915 of complications following the amputation of an arm when he was wounded in the fighting at Ypres during World War I.

 In addition to family life, Lord Carrington was logged by the police for homosexual activity: his name appears in one of the notebooks of the high-profile Scotland Yard detective Donald Swanson.

-Having earlier sold his ancestral home, Wycombe Abbey (which became a private girls' boarding-school), Lord Lincolnshire died at his home, Daws Hill House, High Wycombe, on 13 June 1928.
+Lord Lincolnshire died at his home, Daws Hill House, High Wycombe, on 13 June 1928.
 The baronies (but not his other titles) passed to his younger brother, Rupert.
 The marquessate, earldom and viscountcy became extinct.
 Cecilia, Marchioness of Lincolnshire, died in 1934, aged 78.